MoneyReal Estate News

 Tracey estimates her home damages may cost $30,000.
 She adds paying a percentage of the building insured value, is something she was unaware of.

-“I was just told I had a 5% deductible but I thought it was 5% of the damages,” shared Tracey.
+“I was just told I had a 5% deductible but I thought it was 5% of the damages," Tracey said.

 Norberg says it's an issue some people run into."The thing about deductibles is there needs to be a better explanation for everybody,” stated Norberg.

 Norberg explains every insurance company is different and carries multiple deductibles.
-He says lower deductibles mean higher premiums, so most people take higher deductibles and run the risk of having to pay in a big catastrophe.
+He said lower deductibles mean higher premiums, so most people take higher deductibles and risk having to pay in a big catastrophe.

-“The policy has 3 deductibles — so it depends on the type of policy and which they have," said Norberg.
-"Many carriers have not offered the third other wind deductible yet, so that’s something that may come in the future.’
+“The policy has three deductibles — so it depends on the type of policy and which they have," Norberg said.
+"Many carriers have not offered the third other wind deductible yet, so that’s something that may come in the future."

 Meanwhile, Tracey says a neighbor, who was also hit by the tornado paid a smaller price.

-“The difference is her insurance company decided it wasn’t hurricane damage which it wasn’t, it was tornado," stated Tracey.
+“The difference is her insurance company decided it wasn’t hurricane damage which it wasn’t, it was tornado," Tracey said.
 "She only has to pay $2,500 because it’s a non-hurricane deductible.”

-Norberg advises those with hurricane damage to always file a claim — as they carry over to help reach your deductible faster, and they don't count against the homeowner.
+Norberg advises those with hurricane damage to always file a claim — as they carry over to help reach your deductible faster and don't count against the homeowner.

 In the meantime, Tracey will now apply for a home equity loan but feels blind-sided by her insurance company.